department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/State of the Product.md

 ## Who We Are:

-Public Websites team is a team with responsibilities across VA.gov, including public-facing content, benefit hubs, global menu, onsite search, and Find a VA Form experience.
+Veteran Facing Services (VFS) Public Websites (PW) is a team with responsibilities across VA.gov, including public-facing content, benefit hubs, global menu, onsite search, and Find a VA Form experience.

 ## Our Current Focus:
 Primary Goal 1: Increase the use of self-service tools and decrease the time users spend waiting for an outcome.